rebelsky/csc207c/_readings/designing-adts.md

 You can't check off any elements in the empty list, so we require that the input be a non-empty immutable list.
 What should we call the method?
 Let's call it `cdr`, for "check-off data reference".
 In Java, we might phrase this as follows.
 (C programmers can ignore the `public` and `static` for now.)
+(Real Java programmers probably wouldn't use static methods, but we'll allow them for now.)

 <pre>
 /**